dividend-group/msme-registration-app-release/README.md

 The MSME Registration App v2.0 is a powerful mobile application designed to streamline the process of registering and collecting data for Micro, Small, and Medium Enterprises (MSMEs).
 This release marks a significant improvement over the previous version, addressing key issues faced by enumerators during field work.

+The app is compatible with Android versions 6.0 (Marshmallow) to 14 (Android 14), ensuring broad device compatibility for our enumerators.

 Key Features:

 1. **Seamless Data Synchronization**